austintoddj/texastwisters/src/data/programs/girls.md

 ---
-name: Recreational
+name: Girls Recreational
 dropdownDescription: Build on the fundamentals with more advanced gymnastics skills.
 featured: true
 hero:
-  headline: Texas Twisters Recreational Program
+  headline: Texas Twisters Girls Recreational Program
   description: Recreational classes, from beginner to advanced, for students age 5+ with a focus on developing and refining fundamental gymnastics skills on bars, beam, floor, vault, and trampolines.
-  #  text: Our classes for beginners to advanced gymnasts focus on developing fundamental skills on the vault, uneven bars, beam, and floor.
-Gymnasts will enjoy learning new skills, making new friends, and discovering the importance of teamwork.
   text: Our recreational program focuses on the progressive development of gymnastics skills from the ground up, all while gaining confidence, coordination, flexibility, and strength.
   action:
     label: Enroll today